Please Select The Best Answer From The Choices Provided

 Before diving into answer choices, it's crucial to thoroughly understand the question itself.
 This involves:

 • Deciphering keywords: Pay close attention to keywords like “best,” “most,” “least,” “primary,” and “except.”
 These words significantly influence the meaning and scope of the question.
-For example, “What is the most likely outcome?” requires you to consider probabilities, while “What is the primary cause?” emphasizes the main factor among several contributing factors.
+As an example, “What is the most likely outcome?” requires you to consider probabilities, while “What is the primary cause?” emphasizes the main factor among several contributing factors.

 • Understanding the context: Consider the broader context of the question.
 If it's part of a larger exam or assignment, previous questions might provide clues or relevant information.
 Reading the entire question set before beginning can be beneficial in establishing the overall theme and identifying potential relationships between questions.